YuwenZhang-Peter/YuwenZhang-Peter.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Yuwen Zhang.
-I am a Data Science undergraduate at Duke Kunshan University & Duke University (dual degree, expected 2026) focusing on machine learning and AI for healthcare.
+I am a 1st year PhD student in Biostatistics at Duke University.
+Before coming to Duke, I earned my bachelor's degree in Data Science from Duke Kunshan University.
+My research focuses on machine learning and AI for healthcare.
 I enjoy translating advanced methodologies into practical tools for real-world problems.

 ## Research Interests